 Efim Bogoljubow: Tournaments, Internment and Blindfold Battles

-Efim Bogoljubov was one of the early 20th century’s most imaginative chess players.
-Born in 1889 in what is now Ukraine, he matured into a grandmaster who represented first the Russian Empire/Soviet Union and later Germany.
-Many fans remember him for his creative attacking style and a sense of humour that produced the quote: “When I play White, I win because I am White.
-When I play Black, I win because I am Bogoljubov.
+Efim Bogoljubov was one of the most imaginative chess players of the early 20th century.
+Born in 1889 in what is now Ukraine, he became a grandmaster who first represented the Russian Empire/Soviet Union and later Germany.
+Many fans remember him for his creative attacking style and his sense of humor that produced the quote: “When I play White, I win because I am White.
+When I play Black, I win because I am Bogoljubov.”

 A Fateful Tournament in Germany